darenmcc16/Zested-nutrition-information/README.md

 ### 3. Functionality
 The app's functionality includes:
 * User will be able to type a question and get a quick answer from the get quick answer from Spoonacular API.  https://spoonacular.com/food-api/docs#Quick-Answer
-* User will be able to create a daily meal plan using the spoonacular API https://spoonacular.com/food-api/docs#Generate-Meal-Plan.
+* User will be able to create a daily or weekly meal plan using the spoonacular API https://spoonacular.com/food-api/docs#Generate-Meal-Plan.
 * User will be able to search for recipes by entering a search term.
 Will be able to get up to 10 recipes.